As an avid cook and recovering perfectionist, James has discovered many creative and tasty ways to perfect every dish.

 Help!
 My Soup Is Too Spicy!

 Did tasting your soup make you (and possibly an innocent bystander) a little wild around the eyes?
 Fear not!
-Most kitchens have all the materials needed to douse the fiery inferno you've created, without butchering the taste.
+Most kitchens have at least one of ingredients needed to douse the fiery inferno you've created without butchering the taste.

-What Can I Use to Make My Soup Less Spicy?
+7 Ways to Make My Soup Less Spicy or Salty

 Solution rating: 2 stars (out of 5)